Catania Mafia family: 2000s-present day

 According to police investigations that came to light in September 2024, Francesco Russo, identified as the current acting boss of the Santapaola-Ercolano mafia clan, is believed to be managing the clan's extortion operations.
 According to a court ruling, Russo issued direct orders related to extortion, showing his leadership role.
 Wiretaps confirmed that he is the one in charge, often referred to as "Ciccio Russo" in conversations among the Mafia clan members.
 In one intercepted conversation, mafia members discuss extorting a Japanese restaurant chain in Biancavilla, with Russo authorizing the collection of money even from locations not directly controlled by the Mafia clan.
 Russo also authorized extortion attempts on individuals like Aldo “u buttafuori,” a bouncer protected by a rival clan (the Cappello clan), showing the mafia's influence over employment in nightclubs.
 When questioned by Francesco Massimiliano Santapaola, son of Nitto Santapaola, about these actions, Daniele Strano, acting on Russo's orders, explained he was merely following instructions from high-ranking figures.
 The exchange highlights internal tensions and how territorial boundaries are strictly enforced within the mafia structure.

-In 2025, a large-scale anti-mafia operation carried out by prosecutors in Catania and Messina has exposed a vast criminal network run by the Cappello-Cintorino and Santapaola clans, deeply entrenched in drug trafficking, extortion, and territorial control across Sicily’s Ionian coast.
+In 2025, a large-scale anti-mafia operation carried out by prosecutors in Catania and Messina exposed a vast criminal network run by the Cappello-Cintorino and Santapaola clans, deeply entrenched in drug trafficking, extortion, and territorial control across Sicily’s Ionian coast.
 The investigation, spanning from 2020 to 2022, led to the arrest of 39 individuals and identified 65 suspects in total.
 Authorities revealed that this area, particularly Giardini Naxos, Taormina, and Calatabiano, had become a strategic hub for narcotics distribution, with the mafia operating a continuous flow of drugs from Catania and using secret storage sites, including a cemetery in Giarre.
 Over 140 kg of drugs were seized during the investigation, including marijuana, hashish, and cocaine, along with a large number of weapons.
 The clans also enforced systematic extortion across the region, targeting entrepreneurs, hotel owners, shopkeepers, and even boat tour operators in the highly touristic area of Isola Bella.
 Victims who refused to comply faced violent retaliation, such as arson attacks and home invasions.
 Key figures identified include Riccardo Pedicone, associated with the Cappello clan and operating under the cover of legitimate businesses in Messina, and Filippo Christopher Cintorino, linked to the Santapaola network and the grandson of a known mafia boss.
 The organization exhibited a flexible, resilient structure capable of replacing leadership quickly after arrests.
 The investigation also uncovered attempts by the mafia to influence local politics, with documented efforts by clan members to support a candidate in the 2022 regional elections, though no formal charges of vote-buying were filed.